Box Office

 A: Please cancel online.
 For last-minute cancellations, please send an email to: susandloveridge@gmail.com.

-Students enrolling in 9th–12th grade for the 2024–2025 academic year AND students who graduated from high school in 2024 can audition for our Summer Stars Broadway Cabaret.
+Students enrolling in 9th – 12th grade for the 2025-2026 academic year AND students who graduated from high school in 2025 can audition for our Summer Stars Broadway Cabaret.

-Prepare 32 bars of a Broadway musical song that you would want to perform at the Cabaret.
+AUDITION PREPARATION: Prepare 32 bars of a Broadway Musical song that you would want to perform at the Cabaret.
 The piece you audition with will most likely be the piece you will perform.
+An accompanist will be provided.
 Bring a copy of the music for the music director to use at the audition.

-Announcing our 2024 JR Musical Audition Series – GREASE: SCHOOL VERSION
+Announcing our 2025 JR Musical Audition Series – The Spongebob Musical: Youth Edition

 Audition Date: